FraSeb6/DSEcoding_project/README.md

+if you want try the project download that dataset https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data
+- call the folder dataset
-if you want try the project download that dataset https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data add it in the same level of the pages and modules
+- add it in the same level of the pages and modules
+- after that write in the terminal streamlit run main.py